mrmad/plesk-nginx-wprocket/README.md

                                                 +++++SOURCES USED+++++

 One trick that'll make your WordPress site really fast.
-Yes, only one. (*well, I used more than one...): https://codeable.io/one-trick-will-make-your-wordpress-site-really-fast/
+Yes, only one. (*well, I used more than one...):

+https://codeable.io/one-trick-will-make-your-wordpress-site-really-fast/

 various tewaks by EasyEngine:
 https://easyengine.io/tutorials/nginx/

-Nginx was compiled using script by VirtuBox https://github.com/VirtuBox/nginx-ee
+Nginx was compiled using script by VirtuBox:

+https://github.com/VirtuBox/nginx-ee

-Perfect Nginx configuration for WP Rocket Plugin (used in additional nginx directives) https://www.tinywp.in/wp-rocket-nginx-configuration/
+Perfect Nginx configuration for WP Rocket Plugin (used in additional nginx directives):

+https://www.tinywp.in/wp-rocket-nginx-configuration/